Lately this commercial has been airing quite a bit and it’s got me percolating.

-It’s a Ball Park Frank commercial with three guys standing around at the BBQ, as guy #1 says that he is “99.9% sure” about a particular baseball statistic.
-Whereupon guy #2 questions his certainty by asking, “Sure?”
+If you can’t view it on your screen, it’s a Ball Park Frank commercial with three guys standing around a BBQ, as one man says that he is 99.9% sure about a particular baseball statistic.
+Whereupon another man questions his certainty by asking, “Sure?”

 This commercial brings up some important points to ponder.
 That .00001% of uncertainty is important.
 Why?
-Because 99.99999% certainty holds significant space in uncertainty.
+Because 99.99999% certainty holds significant space of uncertainty.

 How much space?
-Well, if you are holding a bomb that is going to blow and someone advises you to clip the blue wire to stop the bomb from going off and you ask them, “Are you sure?”
-What are you going to do if they reply, “I am 99.99999% sure.”
-You can bet your bottom dollar that .00001% of uncertainty will hold a significant amount of space in your consciousness.
+Well, if I am holding a bomb that is going to blow and someone advises me to clip the blue wire to stop the bomb from going off and I ask them, “Are you sure?”
+How comfortable do you think I would feel if they reply, “I am 99.99999% sure.”
+You can bet your bottom dollar that .00001% of uncertainty will hold a significant amount of space of wonder in my consciousness.

 How often have you been certain about something, but are actually only almost certain?

 Let’s examine 100% in our everyday lives through our conversations.
 How many times have we sat and listened to someone’s account of a circumstance, and in listening and absorbing their experience we accept it as truth?
 Have we actually gathered 100% of the story?
 Have we actually even gathered 50% of the story?
 If we turn around and share the details of that story how can we be certain that the story we are telling is…accurate?

 Have you ever watched a news program on TV with a discerning ear and listened to how much information reported is fact-based with clear and accurate proof and how much is speculation and/or the interpretation of someone’s perception of an event?
 How often are we accepting information to be true only to find out later that the story we absorbed was a far reach from accurate?